 your local sales representative.

-Obtain thermal design power and thermal parameters from EPE.
+Obtain thermal design power and thermal parameters from PTC.

 Perform thermal simulation to determine a proper cooling solution.

-configuration and design information, power distribution on all dies can be quite different.
+depending on package configuration and design information, power distribution on all dies can

-design dependent.
-EPE takes into consideration of your design input, and generates unique
+thermal characteristics design dependent.
+PTC takes into consideration of your design input,

-thermal parameters for your design in the Thermal Page.
-You can get power consumption for each
+and generates unique thermal parameters for your design in the Thermal Page.
+You can get power

-die, thermal resistance for all dies (ψJC), cooling solution requirement
+consumption for each die, thermal resistance for all dies (ψJC),

-(ψCA), and maximum allowed package case temperature (Tcase).
+cooling solution requirement (ψCA), and maximum allowed package

 The thermal analysis of the